This Gluten Free Dairy Free Meatloaf is moist and delicious! Serve with mashed potatoes and green beans for an easy dinner!

 According to the USDA, “food thawed in the refrigerator is safe to refreeze without cooking.”
 However, you do lose quality when refreezing previously defrosted meat.

-Every time you defrost meat, it loses moisture through thawing, which also leads to a loss in flavor.
-To compensate for this, marinate the meat to add more flavor and juice.”
+Every time you defrost meat, it loses moisture as it thaws, which also leads to a loss in flavor.
+To compensate for this, marinate the meat to add more flavor and juice.

 Once cooled, place in an airtight container and refrigerate.
 Store for 3 to 4 days.